 on the "History of Mills and Milling" and the "Heritage of Lytham St Annes and the Fylde

 The Museum, which annually

-attracts an average of 20,000 visitors from all parts of the world, was established in 1989
+attracts over 30,000 visitors from all parts of the world, was established in 1989 by

 Group.
 It is run voluntarily